demitrius2025/android_device_samsung_c2q_OFtwrp/README.md

-# TWRP Device Tree for the Samsung Galaxy S24 5G (Exynos)
+# OFRP Device Tree for the Samsung Galaxy S24 5G (Exynos)

 ## How-to compile it: